-More than 200 pilots in China were found to have falsified qualifications on their resumes two years ago in a check by the Civil Aviation Administration of China (CAAC).
+More than 200 pilots in China were found to have falsified qualifications on their resumes two years ago in a check by the Civil Aviation Administration of China.

-The finding, which was not made public then, surfaced recently in an aviation safety conference hosted by the CAAC, say local reports.
+The finding, which was not made public at the time, surfaced recently in an aviation safety conference hosted by the CAAC, say local reports.

 Authorities have ordered the pilots to stop flying or undergo assessments to verify their qualifications, say the reports.

 Shenzhen Airlines' officials could not be contacted for comment.